ccb-hms/NHANES-metadata/README.md

-# NHANES-variable-metadata
+# NHANES-metadata
-Simple R code and notebook to obtain details about the NHANES survey variables
+Simple R code/notebook to retrieve and write out metadata about NHANES survey tables, variables and response codes.

+The code uses the [nhanesA](https://github.com/cjendres1/nhanes) package (v0.7.1) to retrieve the metadata.